 Already many casts of the world's masterpieces of sculpture are within its (the Museum's) walls.
 Ultimately, there will be gathered from all parts of the world casts of those objects which take highest rank.
 The Museum will thus be the means of bringing to the knowledge of the masses of the people who cannot travel many of the most interesting and instructive objects to be seen in the world; so that, while they pursue their tasks at home, they may yet enjoy some of the pleasures and benefits of travel abroad.
 If they cannot go to the objects which allure people abroad, we shall do our best to bring the rarest of those objects to them at home.According to the Carnegie Museum of Art website, by 1907 the Institute had acquired 144 architectural casts, 69 plaster reproductions of sculpture, and 360 replicas in bronze.
 The collection was housed in a new extension that we know today as the imposing Hall of Architecture, designed by the leading Pittsburgh architectural firm of Alden and Harlow.

 Like the production of any masterpiece, the reproduction of original works of art as plaster casts was a technical achievement involving artistry and skill.
 Molds were made of the original work, and it usually took multiple pieces to capture the entirety and showcase details.
 A separating agent was used so that the plaster would not stick to the original antiquities.
 The molds were enclosed in an outer casing, their interiors coated with separating agent, and wet plaster poured in to create the casts.
-This is a lost art because today when casts are made, rubber and silicon are used, products which are easily peeled off the master.
+This practice is no longer in use, a lost art all its own.
+Today when casts are made, rubber and silicon are used, since those products are easily peeled off the master.